trevorpower/hackerspaces-status-wall/README.md

     $ mongod

-There is no migration infrastructure but the `database.coffee` module exports a function `create` that will create the required collections.
+There is no migration infrastructure but the database can be created with the following command:

+    $ coffee tasks/create_database.coffee

 To be deployable on [Heroku](http://heroku.com) a Procfile is used and the web service can be started by foreman: